1EnK/quil-manager/README.md

     - (Optional) Limit the CPU usage with `option 12`.

 ## Options & Features
- 1. **Deploy Quilibrium Node (Only run once)**: Deploy Quilibrium Node for new servers or re-deploy Quilibrium Node for existing servers.
+ 1. **Deploy Node**: Deploy Quilibrium Node for new servers or re-deploy Quilibrium Node for existing servers.
 (Recommended to run only once)

- 2. **Verify the configuration file**: Verify the ufw settings and node configuration file.
+ 2. **Verify Configurations**: Verify the ufw settings and node configuration file.
 The output should show the following if the node is properly configured.

     Current UFW status:
     ```